 Russian government ordering Covid-19 vaccine- CC via Flickr/ Marco Verch Professional Photographer

-The Health and Population Ministry said Friday night that 568 new coronavirus cases were detected, upping the total number of confirmed cases since the outbreak in the country to 300,278.
+Egypt's Health Ministry said 911 new coronavirus cases were detected on Thursday, upping the total number of infections since the outbreak of COVID-19 in the country to 334,751.

-As many as 800 patients were discharged from hospitals after receiving medical care, taking the total number to 253,271 so far, the spokesman added.
+As many as 763 patients were discharged from hospitals after receiving medical care, taking the number of recoveries to 281,325, the spokesman added.